 Keynote speakers: Gary Francione and Saskia Stucki

 With a half-day kickoff event: "Climate Change and the Voiceless"

-Animal law has been around for a long time.
+In a sense, animal law has been around for a long time.
 The history of legal regulation having to do with the human-animal relationship can be traced back centuries, perhaps even millennia.
 As an object of academic inquiry, the field is much younger, yet still several decades old.
 Largely an Anglo-American enterprise at start, scholarly interest and education in animal law have since spread around the world.
-Meanwhile, global concerns such as climate change and animal-borne pandemics have made the field more topical than ever before.
+Meanwhile, global concerns such as climate change and zoonoses have made the field more topical than ever before.

-To address these and other similar topics, we are proud to announce a conference on the Theory of Animal Law to be hosted at the University of Helsinki in late 2021 or early 2022.
+The conference Theory of Animal Law, organized at the University of Helsinki from 16 to 18 August 2022, will address these and cognate topics.
 The event seeks to explore the more theoretical aspects of the field of animal law from multiple points of view.
-As such, we welcome papers from all relevant academic disciplines concerning topics including but not limited to:
+As such, we welcome papers from all relevant academic disciplines.
+Submissions may concern topics including but not limited to:

 - What is animal law?

-- The intersection of animal law and other disciplines
+- The interactions of animal law and environmental law